Tonghe-Zhang/Tonghe-Zhang/README.md

 **I work on** scalable robot learning.

-**My goal** is to build robot learning systems that are robust, efficient, and dexterous.
+**My goal** is to build robot learning systems that are robust, efficient, dexterous, and controlable.

-**Previously**, I studied RL for visual-language-action models, humanoid loco-manipulation, generative modeling and statistical reinforcement learning theory.
+**Previously**, I worked on RL for visual-language-action models, humanoid loco-manipulation, generative modeling and statistical reinforcement learning theory.

 ### 👯 Get in Touch
 I'm currently a graduate student in Robotics at the [Robotics Institute, Carnegie Mellon University](https://www.ri.cmu.edu/).
 Feel free to reach out for collaborations or just to chat!